GeneralShark05/shark-methlab/README.md

 ## Making Meth

-Steal Leaded Gasoline from Sandy Shores Airfield
+1. Steal Leaded Gasoline from Sandy Shores Airfield
+2. Prep Lab
-Prep Lab -> Extract Sudo with Cough Meds, Acetone, and Leaded Gasoline
+3. Extract Sudo with Cough Meds, Acetone, and Leaded Gasoline

-Steal Sulphuric Acid from the Power Station
+1. Steal Sulphuric Acid from the Power Station
+2. Prep Lab
-Prep Lab -> Extract Phosphuric Acid with Sulphuric Acid, Fertilizer, and Antifreeze
+3. Extract Phosphuric Acid with Sulphuric Acid, Fertilizer, and Antifreeze

+1. Prep Lab
-Prep Lab -> Combine Phosphuric Acid, Sudophedrine, and Iodine to create a tray of unbroken Methamphetamine
+2. Combine Phosphuric Acid, Sudophedrine, and Iodine to create a tray of unbroken Methamphetamine

-Break Methamphetamine with hammer and Plastic Wrap to get a brick/bag of Methamphetamine.
+3. Break Methamphetamine with hammer and Plastic Wrap to get a brick/bag of Methamphetamine.

+###Thanks to:

+- Stachy225 - For providing the awesome Meth-Cooking animation, saved so much time and so appreciated.
+- DRC While **none** of the code is cloned, written from, or even based on, the inspiration for the processes were from DRCs script